Al-Talaba SC: Stability and Asian prominence (1992–2001)

 In 1996, the league was renamed to the Iraqi Premier League, and Al-Talaba finished third in the 1996–97 Iraqi Premier League, winning 17 matches, drawing nine and losing four.
 In August 1996, they participated in the Al-Nasr Al-Adheem Cup, but they did not win the tournament, losing 3–1 to eventual winners Al-Shorta.
-They reached the round of 16 in the 1996–97 Iraq FA Cup and didn't get past the group stage in the 1996 Iraqi Elite Cup.
+They reached the round of 16 in the 1996–97 Iraq FA Cup and didn't get past the group stage in the 6th Umm al-Ma'arik Championship.
 In the 1997–98 season, Al-Talaba finished in fifth place with 61 points, one point behind fourth placed Najaf FC.
-In the 1997 Iraqi Elite Cup, they reached the semi-finals but were defeated by Najaf 3–1 on penalties.
+In the 7th Umm al-Ma'arik Championship, they reached the semi-finals but were defeated by Najaf 3–1 on penalties.
 In the third place match against Al-Zawra'a, Al-Talaba were beaten 7–0 which is the most goals ever conceded in a match by Al-Talaba.

 In the 1998–99 season, now under the management of Akram Salman, Al-Talaba finished in second place, only one point behind the league leaders, Al-Zawra'a, with 75 points.
 Had Al-Talaba won their final match of the league against Al-Naft, they would have won the league, but they only managed a goalless draw.
 In the 1998–99 Iraq FA Cup, they reached the final after beating Al-Shorta in the semi-finals.
 They were defeated by Al-Zawra'a in the final 1–0.
 Because of Al-Zawra'a achieving the double, the 1999 Perseverance Cup was played between Al-Zawra'a and the league and cup runners-up, Al-Talaba, where they were defeated for the third time that season by Al-Zawra'a, who won 5–4 on penalties after a 2–2 draw.
-In the 1998 Iraqi Elite Cup, Al-Talaba reached the semi-finals where they were beaten by Al-Naft.
+In the 8th Umm al-Ma'arik Championship, Al-Talaba reached the semi-finals where they were beaten by Al-Naft.
 In the third-place match, Al-Talaba defeated Al-Mina'a 3–1.
 In the 1998–99 Asian Cup Winners' Cup, they managed to reach the semi-finals where they lost to Al-Ittihad and they then lost the third-place play-off to Kashima Antlers.
 Al-Talaba finished fourth in the 1999–2000 season with 100 points.
 They also finished in the same position in the 2000–01 season with 60 points.
-They finished in fourth place in the 1999 Iraqi Elite Cup after a 3–0 loss against Al-Karkh in the third-place play-off.
+They finished in fourth place in the 9th Umm al-Ma'arik Championship after a 3–0 loss against Al-Karkh in the third-place play-off.
 They qualified for the 2000–01 Asian Cup Winners' Cup but were knocked out in the first round by Al-Sadd on away goals.
 In addition, they lost the 2000 Baghdad Day Cup to Al-Shorta with a 2–1 defeat, and also reached the final of the 2000 Al-Quds International Championship but lost to Al-Zawra'a by 4–3 on penalties after a 1–1 draw.